cycloptux/GiselleBot-Documentation/docs/source/music.rst

 ^^^^^^^^^^^^^^
 .. parsed-literal::

-    |bot_prefix|\ mskip
+    |bot_prefix|\ ms

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Skips to the next queued song.

-This command will have a voting feature soon.
-For the time being, anyone can skip any song.
+If 3 or more people are listening to the same song, a vote will happen.

+For a vote skip to take effect, **70%** of the voice channel members must agree.

+.. note:
+    Let's assume there are 10 users in the music voice channel.
+    The threshold for skipping is calculated as 70% of 10 = 7 (numbers will be rounded down if needed).
+    For the vote skip to take effect, you would then need 7 positive votes.

+.. note:
+    Vote skip will not be active until there are 3 or more people in the voice channel (with one person, insta-skip is enabled and with two the threshold for skipping is 1).
+    Administrators will bypass the voting system.

 ....